s4wave/spacewave/README.md

 ### GRPC APIs and Client CLI

-Most functionality is optionally exposed on the client CLI and GRPC API:
+Most functionality can be used with the client CLI and GRPC API.

- - Bucket: create/update/delete
- - Block: into bucket: get/put/delete
- - Kvtx: (also called "Object Store"): get/list/put/delete.
- - Volume: list mounted volumes.
-Configure more using controller-bus API.

 The client CLI has the following help output: